Live Insight

 5

-Focus Recovery Tax: Per second rate multiplied by 1,395 seconds (23 min 15 sec) for all attendees.
+Cost of Refocusing: Per second rate multiplied by 1,395 seconds (23 min 15 sec) for all attendees, the time research says it takes to get back to deep work.
 Based on UC Irvine research by Mark, Gudith, and Klocke.

 6